Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 2: Iterative Prototyping of Sleep Diary Tool and Specialist-Facing Interface

 \subsubsection{Data Analysis}

-We conducted reflexive thematic analysis on the transcribed workshop audio and participants’ interactions with the interface to identify feedback and improvements suggested for data visualization and report generation.
-Two authors independently coded all transcripts and interaction data, reaching full agreement.
-Suggested improvements were then organized into themes and sub-themes.
-The resulting themes were: (1) data visualization, (2) AI-assisted analysis, and (3) report generation.
+We conducted \am{reflexive thematic analysis \cite{braun2023doing}} on the transcribed workshop audio and participants’ interactions with the interface to identify feedback and improvements suggested for data analytics and report generation. \am{Two authors first independently coded all transcripts and interaction data for suggested improvements and features.
+These improvements and features were then organized into themes and sub-themes.
+The two coders then convened to extensively discuss and reach full consensus on the coding.} The resulting themes were: (1) data analytics, (2) AI-assisted analysis, and (3) report generation.
 Fig.~\ref{fig:stage2-workshop-findings} summarizes these findings; the highlights below correspond to the color codes in the figure.
 We now detail the sub-themes and proposed features and improvements: